Cutwell/batteries-not-included/README.md

 * You're a robot in a warehouse - collect batteries, stay alive!
 * A game exploring the basics of 3D movement, using retro graphics generated in DALLE2!

 Batteries Not Included is a short retro-style arcade game developed with LÖVE.
 Race around a warehouse floor, collecting battery charge to stay alive!
-Use  maneuverability and helpful power-ups to help locate each new battery, and reach a new high score!
+Maneuver and use helpful power-ups to help locate each new battery, and reach a new high score!

 ### How to play
 `Batteries not included` is developed in Love2D using [G3D](https://github.com/groverburger/g3d).
-Play it on Itch.
+Play it on [Itch](https://cutwell.itch.io/batteries-not-included).

 |||
 |:---:|:---:|